Jul 1, 2024

 Race and ethnicity

-Macular degeneration can affect people of any race or ethnicity, but it’s seen more in Caucasians than in other groups.
-Also, those of European descent might have a higher risk than African or Hispanic descent individuals.
+Macular degeneration can affect people of any race or ethnicity, but it’s seen more in Caucasians than in other racial groups.²

 Obesity and poor diet